omartw10/Data-Structure-Cpp/README.md

 Build a full educational set of manually implemented data structures:

 ✔ Arrays
 ✔ Linked Lists
 ✔ Stacks
 ✔ Queues
-⏳ Trees
+✔ Binary Search Tree

-All coded from scratch, without STL, to strengthen understanding of how each structure works internally.
+All written completely from scratch (no STL) to understand internal behavior of each structure.